Help Feed Our Families

 I cannot afford to sponsor a whole meal.
 Can I donate a smaller amount?

-We have a couple of great options so that you can help feed our families if you cannot sponsor a meal.
-You can help fill our pantry by donating individually packaged snacks for the families by shopping from our Amazon Wishlist.
-You can also donate an H-E-B e-gift to help purchase H-E-B simple meals for the families or donate online through our RMHH website by clicking the red donate link and add a note saying “JoyFULL Eats”.
+We have a couple of great options to help feed our families if you cannot sponsor a meal.
+You can fill our pantry by donating individually packaged snacks for the families by shopping from our Amazon Wishlist.
+You can also donate an H-E-B e-gift card ($75 and up) to help purchase H-E-B simple meals for the families, UberEats gift cards ($25 and up) to help purchase a hospital family meal or donate online through our RMHH website by clicking the red donate link and add a note saying “JoyFULL Eats”.

-Do I need to bring my own dishes, serving utensils, plates, kitchen tools, etc.?
+Do I need to bring my own dishes, serving utensils, plates, to-go boxes, kitchen tools, etc.?

 The Houses provide kitchen equipment, and it is fully stocked with pots, pans, and small appliances.
-Please bring all necessary paper items (plates, cups, utensils, napkins) to serve the families.
+Please bring all necessary paper items (plates, cups, utensils, napkins, to-go boxes) to serve and package leftover food for the families.
 If you have a question about a specific item, please contact the House where you plan to volunteer.

 Can my group get a tour of the House after we volunteer?